carpentries-incubator/lesson-gpu-programming/episodes/first_program.Rmd

         C[item] = A[item] + B[item]
 ~~~

-One of the characteristics of this program is that each iteration of the `for` loop is independent from the other iterations.
+One of the characteristics of this program is that each iteration of the `for` loop is independent of the other iterations.
 In other words, we could reorder the iterations and still produce the same output, or even compute each iteration in parallel or on a different device, and still come up with the same output.
 These are the kind of programs that we would call *naturally parallel*, and they are perfect candidates for being executed on a GPU.